nl-rse/nl-rse.github.io/_posts/2019-07-01-RSE-Survey-2018-results.md

 Of course, the choice of programming language is something that all software developers can have lunch-debates about forever.
 And as with all things the 'best' language is depends on what you are trying do.
-However, among RSEs we do have a clear winner, as it seems that Python is the most selected programming language by RSEs participating in the survey.
+However, among RSEs we do have a clear winner, as it seems that Python is the prevalent programming language according to RSEs participating in the survey.
 Note that respondents could select multiple languages as part of their answer.

 ![The OS RSEs are using](/img/survey2018/OS.png)